Back To Scripture Connections

 Rabbi Shem Klingberg, known among his followers as the Zaloshitzer Rebbe, when led out to be slaughtered by the Nazis, an instant before his death lifted up his eyes to heaven and cried out in a piercing voice: Let me be an atonement for Israel!
 To this very day, when a leading rabbi dies, it is quite common for his mourners to say: May his death serve as an atonement for us.

-Common Jewish Affirmation: You quote sources of Midrash Agadah, or interpretation by legend and parable.
+COMMON JEWISH CLAIM: You quote sources of Midrash Agadah, or interpretation by legend and parable.
 The sources of Midrash Agadah are to be taken as parables; this is evident both from a study of it and from a knowledge of Jewish study.
 Midrash Agadah is 90% fable and 10% truism; or "kernel of truth."
 The implication from these four sources would be that Isaac was completely ready to sacrifice himself for God if that were God's demand.

-Appropriate Response: Objectors may interpret the writings of the sages any way they please, and may construe them to imply whatever they like; that is their privilege and I will not deny them the right to do their own thinking.
+RESPONSE: Objectors may interpret the writings of the sages any way they please, and may construe them to imply whatever they like; that is their privilege and I will not deny them the right to do their own thinking.
 But I would remind them that the Midrashim are a precious Jewish heritage, and they show unthinkable disrespect for those traditions by discrediting them.
 I would also like to emphasize it is very clear that ancient Judaism believed in a degree of human sacrifice and I've provided plenty of Jewish references to prove it.

-Common Jewish Affirmation: You provided four sources supposedly proving that Isaac was actually sacrificed.
+COMMON JEWISH CLAIM: You provided four sources supposedly proving that Isaac was actually sacrificed.
 I have told you that these four were Midrash Agadah, or legend-interpretations, meaning that a story has been created and based on a hidden message, or kernel of truth.
 Thus, it is not true to say that Isaac was sacrificed, but it is true to say that the parables claiming he was are the kind like Aesop's.

-Appropriate Response: First off,
+RESPONSE: First off,

 we did not say Isaac was actually sacrificed.